Research

 • E-Learning

 E-learning is a very extensive research field.
-Our group focuses on the development of specialized web based tools for the automatic correction of complex open-answer activities.
-Within this context, we develop correctors for math, programming, database design, diagrams or graphs exercises.
+Our group focuses on developing specialized web-based tools for the automatic correction of complex open-answer activities.
+We develop correctors for math, programming, database design, diagrams or graph exercises within this context.
 These correctors are integrated into the ACME e-learning platform.
 Currently, this platform has more than 4.000 users and is applied in more than 40 different subjects.
 Our investigation is also focused on automatic assessment.

 elearning1 elearning2 elearning3